 Here is the Cup-One’s brew cycle.
 It spatters a bit at the beginning.
 By design or not, it adds a bit of a pre-infusion.
 Brew cycle is just about 4 minutes.
 This was a fairly freshly roasted coffee so you can see the bloom.

 So how does it do?
 In our opinion and for our purposes, it’s great.
 Is it better than our manual pour-overs?
 Well let’s say this – it brews an excellent cup every time.
 At our best, we might be better than it but when we are not at our best, it beats us.
 On average, I am sure it comes out on top.
 If you are a professional barista, you would be buying this for its convenience.
 For the other 99% of us, it will make better coffee than we will, most of the time.

 Correct Water Temperature

 Ideal water temperature for drip brewing is between 196-205°F (91-96°C).
-A good drip brewer should deliver a consisten flow of water within this temperature range for the entire brew – which few actually achieve.
-Most brew too cold.
-The Moccamaster is nearly perfect and our specific machine keeps it between 200-207°F.
+A good drip brewer should deliver a consistent flow of water within this temperature range for the entire brew – which few actually achieve.
+Most automatic coffee makers do not get the water hot enough.
+This Moccamaster is nearly perfect and our specific machine keeps it between 200-207°F.